 Helping youth become responsible, caring citizens and acquire skills for participating in the democratic process is the main thrust of these programs.
 They also develop leadership skills and provide opportunities for planning, decision-making, contributing to Club and community and celebrating our national heritage.

-is for members ages 13 to 17.
+Leaders-In-Training (LIT) is for members ages 13 to 17.
 Through this program, our youth learn the virtue of handling responsibility, self-discipline, and teamwork.
 LIT's assist our young Club members, lead recreational activities, and provide additional support.
 They gain valuable work experience and explore educational and career opportunities through personal guidance and career development workshops.
-The Leaders-In-Training program is generously supported by the Pacific Youth Foundation
+The Leaders-In-Training program is generously supported by the Pacific Youth Foundation.

 The Keystone Club is a small-group leadership development club for young people ages 14 to 18.
 Keystone members elect officers, choose their own activities, and plan and implement community service projects.
 A national charter entitles a Keystone Club to participate in regional and national Keystone conferences.